spiderworthy/getRunningTime/README.md

 getRunningTime
 ==============

-Solves the halting problem by using Troy to computer it's own running time.
+Solves the halting problem by using Troy to compute its own running time.

 ```
 function getRunningTime(){